Best AI Research Assistant & Research Helper Tools 2026: 8 Tested

 For Complete Research Deliverables

-Use Ivern Squads.
-When you need a finished report — competitor analysis, market research, prospect brief — agent teams handle the entire process.
-Read our guide to automating research with AI for detailed examples.
+Use Ivern.
+When you need a finished report - competitor analysis, market research, prospect brief - agent teams handle the entire process.
+You can build your own AI research team in 5 minutes to see this in action.
+For more detailed examples of what to automate, read our guide to automating research with AI.

 For Academic Research